Conversational AI increases political knowledge as effectively as self-directed internet search: RCT (Study 2 and 3) Topics and Issue Statements

 \item Criminal justice (FALSE): \begin{itemize} \item Violent crime has increased by more than 50\% since 2010 \item Offenders who are given community orders or suspended sentences are much more likely to reoffend than those who are given equivalent prison sentences \item A majority of Muslims in prison have been accused of terror-related offences \item Recent drops in crime are mainly attributable to the fact that so many criminals are behind bars \item The suicide rate in prisons is 100 times greater than the national average \item Nearly half of the prison population has a learning disability \item The prison population has tripled in the last 10 years and now exceeds 100,000 \item More than a quarter of all under-18s have been convicted of a criminal offence \end{itemize}

-\item Covid-19 (TRUE): \begin{itemize} \item Scientists believe that Covid-19 vaccines may have prevented as many as 15 million deaths worldwide \item An estimated 3\% of the population continue to suffer from "Long Covid" in the UK \item Countries that were able to implement strict quarantine measures, such as New Zealand, suffered less from Covid than those where borders remained largely open, such as the UK \item Researchers have found that Covid-19 affects the brain as well as the body \item The gap in mathematics attainment between more and less advantaged primary school children grew during lockdowns \item The Furlough Scheme cost each household in the UK more than £2000 \item The government spent more than 300 billion pounds on measures designed to address Covid-19 \item Sweden had less stringent lockdowns than the US, but also had a lower per-capita death rate. \end{itemize} \item Covid-19 (FALSE): \begin{itemize} \item Nobody in the UK has died from adverse effects of the Covid-19 vaccine \item Sanitising desks is agreed to greatly reduce the spread of Covid-19 in the workplace \item More than 10\% of deaths among people aged over 75 in the UK are still due to Covid-19 \item Some scientists have claimed that lockdowns had a minimal effect on death rates in countries where they were implemented \item Receiving the Covid-19 vaccine increases your chance of dying, relative to not receiving it \item There is documented evidence that Covid-19 is spread by 5G mobile networks \item There is no evidence that wearing masks reduces the spread of Covid-19 \item During the first Covid lockdown, UK GDP fell by nearly 50\% \end{itemize}
+\item Covid-19 (TRUE): \begin{itemize} \item Scientists believe that Covid-19 vaccines may have prevented as many as 15 million deaths worldwide (Watson et al., \textit{The Lancet Infectious Diseases} 2022; peer-reviewed (non-partisan); \url{https://www.thelancet.com/journals/laninf/article/PIIS1473-3099(22)00320-6/fulltext}) \item An estimated 3\% of the population continue to suffer from "Long Covid" in the UK (Office for National Statistics, March 2023; non-partisan official; \url{https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/prevalenceofongoingsymptomsfollowingcoronaviruscovid19infectionintheuk/30march2023}) \item Countries that were able to implement strict quarantine measures, such as New Zealand, suffered less from Covid than those where borders remained largely open, such as the UK (Jefferies et al., \textit{The Lancet Public Health} 2020; peer-reviewed (non-partisan); \url{https://www.thelancet.com/journals/lanpub/article/PIIS2468-2667(20)30225-5/fulltext}) \item Researchers have found that Covid-19 affects the brain as well as the body (Douaud et al., \textit{Nature} 2022, UK Biobank; peer-reviewed (non-partisan); \url{https://www.nature.com/articles/s41586-022-04569-5}) \item The gap in mathematics attainment between more and less advantaged primary school children grew during lockdowns (Education Endowment Foundation / FFT Education Datalab, 2022; non-partisan charity; \url{https://educationendowmentfoundation.org.uk/news/new-research-indicates-disadvantaged-pupils-have-fallen-further-behind-in-maths-as-a-result-of-the-pandemic}) \item The Furlough Scheme cost each household in the UK more than £2000 (House of Commons Library, drawing on OBR/HMRC totals; non-partisan official; \url{https://commonslibrary.parliament.uk/research-briefings/cbp-9152/}) \item The government spent more than 300 billion pounds on measures designed to address Covid-19 (House of Commons Library / National Audit Office / OBR; non-partisan official; \url{https://commonslibrary.parliament.uk/research-briefings/cbp-9309/}) \item Sweden had less stringent lockdowns than the US, but also had a lower per-capita death rate.
+(Foundation for Economic Education, 2020; right-leaning (libertarian); \url{https://fee.org/articles/sweden-now-has-a-lower-covid-19-death-rate-than-the-us-here-s-why-it-matters/}) \end{itemize} \item Covid-19 (FALSE): \begin{itemize} \item Nobody in the UK has died from adverse effects of the Covid-19 vaccine \item Sanitising desks is agreed to greatly reduce the spread of Covid-19 in the workplace \item More than 10\% of deaths among people aged over 75 in the UK are still due to Covid-19 \item Some scientists have claimed that lockdowns had a minimal effect on death rates in countries where they were implemented \item Receiving the Covid-19 vaccine increases your chance of dying, relative to not receiving it \item There is documented evidence that Covid-19 is spread by 5G mobile networks \item There is no evidence that wearing masks reduces the spread of Covid-19 \item During the first Covid lockdown, UK GDP fell by nearly 50\% \end{itemize}

 \end{itemize}

 Participants also stated their agreement with statements on trust or distrust in institutions, expert, media and technology.
 The statements presented were the following: \begin{itemize}